j2abro/stablecoin-freeze-playbook/README.md

 This is a relatively new space and I don't know of any defininitive list, but I have included freeze support for some of the top tokens in the table below.
 Note that decentralized tokens such as DAI and FRAX cannot be frozen.

 - Verify "Native" vs "Bridged"
 Native tokens minted directly on a particular chain (where freezing is supported) can be frozen.
-However, bridged tokens that result in a "wrapped" asset cannot be frozen by the stablecoin issuer - if that is possible, that request would have to be taken up with the controler of the bridge, chain or validators which would be more challenging or impossible to freeze.
+However, bridged tokens that result in a "wrapped" asset cannot be frozen by the stablecoin issuer - if that is possible, that request would have to be taken up with the controller of the bridge, chain or validators which would be more challenging or impossible to freeze.
 Check the smart contract source to confirm that the token is in fact minted by the issuer, or check that the contract addresses exists in the table below.

 ## 3. Freeze Request
-Freeze requests will likely require a law enforcement action, so reach out to the issuer and also, in parallel.
-Note that freezes can take time - expect 24-72 hours for initial review.
-Privacy: Issuers will not reveal the identity of the attacker wallet owner without a subpoena.
+*Freeze requests will likely require a law enforcement action (LE)*, so reach out to the issuer and also LE in parallel.
+Note that freezes can take days to implement.
+Don't expect issuers to necessarily reveal the identity of the attacker.

 - Law Enforcement Case
 File an official report as issuers such as Circle and Tether typically require a law enforcement case number before initiating any freeze.
 OFAC sanctions are also generally adhered to.